 5. QoS filtering

-12 Easy Fixes to Bypass VPN Blocks: The Ultimate Guide
+14 Easy Fixes To Bypass VPN Blocks: The Ultimate Guide

 1. Use a premium VPN

 Premium VPN services, like ExpressVPN, often have advanced features designed to bypass VPN blocks.
-They frequently rotate IP addresses, utilize obfuscation techniques, and have thousands of servers worldwide, ensuring you can always find a connection that works.
+They frequently rotate IP addresses, use obfuscation techniques, and have thousands of servers, so you can always find a connection that works.

 2. Switch to a different server

 Netflix may have blocklisted the IP address of the server you’re connected to.
-In that case, you can try switching to a different location within the same country.
-As long as the new server isn’t blocklisted as well, you should regain access to the country’s Netflix library.
+In that case, you can try switching to a different server within your country.
+As long as the new server isn’t blocklisted as well, you should be able to watch your local Netflix library without issues.

 4. Run OpenVPN on Port 443